NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 4. If the date and time remains unchanged, save the form with any other changes.

 [Back to Contents.](#table-of-contents)

 ### Validation Testing

 The code has been tested with the following:

 * HTML
-   * No errors returned when running the official W3C validator [W3C HTML Validator ](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnaveednaseem84.github.io%2FPP2---RPSLS%2F)
+   * No errors returned when running the official W3C validator [W3C HTML Validator.](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsultans-restaurant-eaffca2215ff.herokuapp.com%2F)

 * CSS
-   * No errors were found when running the official jigsaw Validator tool (direct input)  [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fnaveednaseem84.github.io%2FPP2---RPSLS%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+   * No errors were found when running the official jigsaw Validator tool (direct input)  [(Jigsaw) Validator.](https://jigsaw.w3.org/css-validator/)

 * JavaScript
-    * No significant errors were returned when checking the JavaScript  code using [(JS Hint)](https://jshint.com/)
+    * No significant errors were returned when checking the JavaScript code using [(JS Hint.)](https://jshint.com/)

 * Python
    * No errors returned when running the code on the [Code Institute Python Linter.](https://pep8ci.herokuapp.com/)